-It does not make his older brother less aggressive, or his mother kinder, but for the first time in his life Joshua has a friend.
-Someone to talk with, share his adventures and best of all his ambition to be a soldier.
-All he has to do is accept Charlie Cobarne’s little sister, which at the time does not seem too much to ask.
+The arrival of two orphaned children to Linmore has a profound effect on Joshua’s life.
+It does not make his brother less aggressive, or his mother kinder, but for the first time in his life he has a friend, Charlie Cobarne, someone with whom he can talk, share his adventures and best of all, his ambition to be a soldier.